 1. Independence

 No surprises, but refusal is all part of your toddler growing up.
 It's about the discovery of the power of that tiny little two-letter word...
-NO. Your toddler is starting to assert his independence.
-And guess what, he's going to wield that power at bedtime.
-Which is just when he and you are feeling tired.
+NO. Your toddler is starting to assert their independence.
+And guess what, they're going to wield that power at bedtime.
+Which is just when they and you are feeling tired.
 Perfect!

 Try this: Give your child the power to make choices - but not about when to go to sleep.
 For example: "It's bedtime, why don't you choose which book we should read tonight?"
 Or "Which toy is going to sleep next to you tonight?"